How to Appeal Denied Unemployment Benefits in California

 - By phone: If you have been denied unemployment benefits, you can submit a first-level appeal by calling the EDD office’s toll-free number.
 Upon speaking to a department representative, you will be asked a series of questions you must answer in order to submit an appeal.

-File a Second-Level Appeal for Denied Unemployment Assistance in California
+How to File a Second-Level Appeal for Denied Unemployment Assistance in California

 For unemployed Californians asking themselves, “What can I do if unemployment denied my first appeal?” the EDD provides an option to submit a second-level appeal.
 A second-level appeal gives applicants another opportunity to request a review of their case.
 Second-level appeal applicants must submit their requests within 30 days from the initial appeal decision.